-3. I visited Lviv last year and was greatly impressed by this very ancient \dots .
+3. I visited Lviv last year and was greatly impressed by this very ancient $\dots$ .

-4. There are many beautiful places in Ukraine, especially in the South, which is washed by the can listen to the dialogue and understand the details.
+4. There are many beautiful places in Ukraine, especially in the South, which is washed by the ....

 5. I read about ... where the International children's camp Artek is situated.